Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 #### **Multinomial models**
 A multinomial model is any probabilistic/statistical model that assumes data (counts, frequencies, categories) are generated from a multinomial distribution.

+Basically every point has a probability and the chance you get something depends on that array of probabilities.